Church of the Immaculate Heart of Mary, Paris

 The Church of the Immaculate Heart of Mary, Paris is a Roman Catholic Church located at 51-53 rue de la Pompe in the 16th arrondissement of Paris.
 Since 1921, it has been the church of the Mission of the Spanish Catholic Church in Paris.
 Its nearest Metro station is Rue de la Pompe on the number 9 line.

 History

-THe church was built in 1898 to be the chapel of the religious order of the Carmelites, but the Carmelites, after a dispute with the French government, were expelled from France in 1901.
+The church was built in 1898 to be the chapel of the religious order of the Carmelites, but the Carmelites, after a dispute with the French government, were expelled from France in 1901.
 In 1914, it became a church for Spanish immigrants arriving in Paris.
-THe first Mass in Spanish was held on 15 October, 1914, dedicated to Saint Theresa of Avila.
+The first Mass in Spanish was held on 15 October, 1914, dedicated to Saint Theresa of Avila.
 In 1921, the church became the property of the Spanish government.

 The church grew rapidly along with the Spanish community in Paris.
 It registered forty-one baptisms in 1916, and 692 in 1968.
-During the German occupation during the Section World War, the church furnished 155 false baptismal certificates to Parsian Jews, saving them from the Nazi concentration camps.
+During the German occupation during the Section World War, the church furnished 155 false baptismal certificates to Parisian Jews, saving them from the Nazi concentration camps.
 The church also offers additional courses in Spanish for students in French schools.